anthonygelibert/mspgcc/htdocs/README.txt

 InlinePython supports two tags: £py-expr£ and <py>py-code</py>
-That code is executed at generation time and the result is substitued with the tags, the resulting pages are static, no server side scriting etc involved.
+That code is executed at generation time and the result is substitued with the tags, the resulting pages are static, no server side scripting etc. involved.

 Look at the Makefile to get an idea on how to call ht2html.
 The Makefile